scawp/Steam-Deck.Shader-Cache-Killer/README.md

 run `./zShaderCacheKiller.sh`

-Select Caches you wish to Delete, they are ordered by Size
+Select Caches/comptdata you wish to Delete, they are ordered by Size

 Click `Delete Selected!`